macaddict89/SmartIR/docs/CODES_SYNTAX.md

                 },
 ```

-- If you device doesn't support some mode under given higher level mode (for example temperatures are not supported under fan_only operation mode, or presetModes are not supported under dry operation mode), you have three possibilities how to address this:
+- If your device doesn't support some mode under a given higher level mode (for example temperatures are not supported under fan_only operation mode, or presetModes are not supported under dry operation mode), you have three possibilities how to address this:

-  1. Use `-` as 'catch all' mode name/temperature.
-Using this approach has additional behavior - if you change mode/temperature which to the value covered by `-` the value will not change in the HA.
-Example: temperatures are not supported under fan_only operation mode - when you will try to change temperature using `-` key the temperature in HA stays same:
+  1. Use `-` as a 'catch all' mode name/temperature.
+Using this approach has additional behavior - if you change mode/temperature to a value covered by `-` the value will not change in HA.
+Example: temperatures are not supported under fan_only operation mode - when you try to change temperature using the `-` key the temperature in HA stays same:

   ```yaml:
   "commands": {